ResponsiblyAI/learn/index.md

 **Participation.** Multidisciplinary teamwork is an indispensable component in this course, so the active participation of all students is necessary for successful learning.
 Therefore, a student might miss at most one class, but only for a justified reason after confirming with the instructor of their respective institution at least 3 days in advance.

+**Pre-Class Assignments.** There are few assignments to be done and submitted before some of the classes.
+The students will use the outcomes of these assignments in the class.
+The submissions are mandatory but not graded.

 **In-Class Assignments.** In every class, all teams are required to submit a half-pager memo and a deck of a few slides at the end of each class.
 Each team will present twice during the course.

 **Final Project.** In their final project, the teams will be asked to develop a new case-study that makes use of data sets and data science techniques to demonstrate a legal and ethical dilemma regarding Responsible AI, Law, Ethics and Society.
 We will publish additional instructions soon.